uncefact/spec-untp/website/docs/design-patterns/ChainOfCustody.md

 A trusted registry is essential to ensure that no double-counting or over-issuance of credits occurs, as the decoupled nature of this model requires robust governance and verification mechanisms.

+#### Example

+A palm oil producer in Indonesia receives certification that their production methods are deforestation-free.
+They sell their physical palm oil to local processors (who may not track sustainability credentials), but can separately sell "deforestation-free credits" to global manufacturers.

+A soap manufacturer in Europe, unable to source certified deforestation-free palm oil directly, can purchase these credits to offset their use of conventional palm oil.
+For every ton of conventional palm oil they use, they purchase and retire one ton of deforestation-free credits.
+This allows them to claim their soap products support deforestation-free palm oil production, even though the physical palm oil in their products may not be from certified sources.

+The credits ensure that for every ton of conventional palm oil used in Europe, an equivalent ton of certified deforestation-free palm oil was produced somewhere in the world.

 ## Transparency and Evidence

 As always, a balance between the demands for transparency (more supply chain visibility means it is easier to prove either IP, SG, MB, or BC) and confidentiality (share too much data, and risk exposing commercial secrets) is required.
 As always a key UNTP principle is allowing all supply chain actors to be able to choose their own balance between transparency and confidentiality.

 The following address the three of the four models proposed against varying levels of transparency.
-"Book and Claim" due to it's unique nature of being decoupled from physical products is outlined separately.
+"Book-and-Claim" due to it's unique nature of being decoupled from physical products is outlined separately [here](#book-and-claim).

-### Discoverable evidence

-Discoverable evidence is when data supporting either IP, SG, or MB are discoverable via UNTP access methods.
-This could be via one of the many methods outlined in "Decentralized Access Control".

-Under this method, the querying party (i.e. a buyer of qualifying goods) discovers information to sufficiently prove the chain of custody model.

-**TODO: Would this ever work?
-What is stopping the manufacturer creating multiple passports for different batches, each referencing the same input products?
-Is a third party always needed?**

-#### Identity Preserved (IP)

-The buyer discovers sufficient data proving the product purchased originated from a single origin with relevant credentials linked.

-##### Example

-A meat processor discovers a transparency graph for individual cattle.
-The processor (via decentralised access control methods) can assert single origin and evidence of the sustainability credential of interest (i.e. deforestation free.)

-#### Segregated (SG)

-The buyer discovers data proving the purchased quantities qualifies against the sustainability scheme of interest.

-##### Example

-A brewery is purchasing a large quantity "carbon-neutral" barley from a bulk-handler or aggregator.
-Evidence is in the transparency graph that accounts for all quantities of barley from the respective sources and origins, and that all quantities have the relevant credential associated with them.

-#### Mass Balance (MB)

-TODO?

 ### Third Party Attestations

 Commercial sensitivities or purchasing requirements from the buyer are likely to introduce the need of a third party making a attestation.
 This protects the sellers commercial interests of procured volumes and sources, it also appeases the buyers concerns of the seller double counting, or performing fraudulent activities.

-The trusted third party collects evidence to support either IP, SG, or MB, are issues a credential to the seller attesting their compliance.
+The trusted third party collects evidence to support either IP, SG, or MB chain of custody, are issues a credential to the seller attesting their compliance.

-**TODO:** What is the relationship between this third party making the claims against the original sustainability credential issuer?
-How can they reference a schema, without directly interacting with that issuer?
-This party is just attesting supply chain practices, not the sustainability credential of interest.

 #### Identity Preserved (IP)